 I replied, “Alright, this is going to sound like a self pat on the back, which is not my intent.
-But here are a few ideas I have pulled off through the years and it was a lot of fun.”
+But here are a few ideas I have experimented with through the years and it was a lot of fun.”

 Five Deliberate Acts Of Kindness